MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn and understand how to remove the class library that contained the logic in the API app and replace it with the package that was uploaded to NuGet package management.

-    Also, you will learn the difference between Modern Software Archiecture and Software Archiecture, and how to delete the package and restore it to the application before building.
+    Also, you will learn the difference between Modern Software Architecture and Software Architecture, and how to delete the package and restore it to the application before building.

  - **Demo 19: Create Unit test for the class library.**

-    In this demo you will learn and understand how to add and perform Unit Testing on the Calc Class library to know if the business logic for the Class library working properly or not, you will learn the triple A method (Arrange Act Assert method) to measure the code cverage and to know if the business logic is returning the targeted values.
+    In this demo you will learn and understand how to add and perform Unit Testing on the Calc Class library to know if the business logic for the Class library working properly or not, you will learn the triple A method (Arrange Act Assert method) to measure the code coverage and to know if the business logic is returning the targeted values.

     Also, you will learn the difference between the Static Analysis and Dynamic Analysis and know the components of Unit test and how to create it.